 HC Securities manage the Fund.
-The number of certificates was 5 million certificate amounted to EGP 50 million with face value EGP 10 each according to the approval No. 625 dated 6 Jan 2011 from the Capital Market Authority (CMA), the fund's year is 25 years.
+The number of certificates was 5 million certificate amounted to EGP 50 million with face value EGP 10 each according to the approval No. 625 dated 6 Jan 2011 from the Capital Market Authority (CMA), the fund's year is 25 years from the date of the license.

-The number of outstanding certificates as of 30 September 2020 was 610,560 certificate with a redeemable value of EGP 13.07 each.250,000 Certificates were allocated to the Bank in the initial offering with total amount of EGP 3,267,735 which should be held by the Bank till the end of the Fund's year as required by law, It appears as investments in equity instruments not included in the market within financial investments at fair value through other comprehensive income on the same date
+The number of outstanding certificates as of 31 December 2020 was 610,160 certificate with a redeemable value of EGP 12.82 each.
+250,000 Certificates were allocated to the Bank in the initial offering until 31 December 2020 with total amount of EGP 3,204,063 which should be held by the Bank till the end of the Fund's year as required by law, It appears as investments in unlisted equity instruments within financial investments at fair value through other comprehensive income on the same date commissions are amounted to EGP 35,674 for year ended 31 December 2020 (31 December 2019: EGP 45,052) which is presented under the item of "other fees and commissions income" in the income statement.

 According to the fund's management contract and its prospectus, the Bank receives fees and commissions in return for its supervision of the fund and other administrative service rendered thereby.
-Total fees and commissions are amounted to EGP 23,964 for period ended 30 September 2020 (30 September 2019: EGP 30,550) which is presented under the item of "other fees and commissions income" in the income statement.
+Total fees and

-D- Banque Du Caire fixed income Fund
+D- Banque Du Cairo fixed income Fund

-On 8 May 2012 Bank Du Caire's Board of Directors approved to establish Banque Du Caire Fixed Income Fund, and the approval of Central Bank of Egypt was on 15 August 2012, it was decided that subscription offering year is two month starting from 4 December 2012.
+On 8 May 2012 Bank Du Cairo's Board of Directors approved to establish Banque Du Cairo Fixed Income Fund, and the approval of Central Bank of Egypt was on 15 August 2012, it was decided that subscription offering year is two month starting from 4 December 2012.
 The fund is managed by CI Asset Management Company.
 The fund consists of 1 million certificates amounted to EGP 100 million with a face value of EGP100 per certificate each.

-The number of outstanding certificates as of 30 September 2020 was 90,987 certificate with a redeemable value of EGP 246.14 each.
-50,000 Certificates were allocated to the Bank in the initial offering with total amount of EGP 12,307,000 which should be held by the Bank till the end of the Fund's year as required by law, It appears as investments in equity instruments not included in the market within financial investments at fair value through other comprehensive income on the same date
+The number of outstanding certificates as of 31 December 2020 was 90,847 certificate with a redeemable value of EGP 253.20 each.
+50,000 Certificates were allocated to the Bank in the initial offering until 31 December 2020 with total amount of EGP 12,660,000 which should be held by the Bank till the end of the Fund's year as required by law, it appears as investments in unlisted equity instruments within financial investments at fair value through other comprehensive income on the same date

 According to the fund's management contract and its prospectus, the Bank receives fees and commissions in return for its supervision of the fund and other administrative service rendered thereby.
-Total fees and commissions are amounted to EGP 95,108 for period ended 30 September 2020 (30 September 2019: EGP 81,171) which is presented under the item of "other fees and commissions income" in the income statement.
+Total fees and commissions are amounted to EGP 144,458 for year ended 31 December 2020 (31 December 2019: EGP 126,259) which is presented under the item of "other fees and commissions income" in the income statement.